 *TalkDeath will be coming to you live from the @deathsymposium in Toronto.
-We'll be interviewing speakers, and live streaming from the conference on Facebook & Instagram Live.
+We’ll be interviewing speakers, and live streaming from the International Death Symposium on Facebook & Instagram Live.
 Let us know what questions you want us to ask some of the amazing speakers.

 From Friday September 21, through to Sunday Sept 23, 2018, Toronto will be host to the International Death Symposium.
 Bringing together experts across a diverse field, the goal of this public symposium is to learn, experience and reconcile our relationship and understanding of life and death.
 The guest speakers, teachers and educators include Dr. BJ Miller, Caitlin Doughty, Kevin Toolis, Stephen Jenkinson, Jeremie Saunders, and much more!